The Zahra Foundation are a South Australian based charity supporting women and children aﬀected by domestic and family violence.

 In honour of Zahra – the foundation's mission

 The Zahra Foundation now works to help people live a life free of violence, recognising financial abuse and disadvantage is one of the biggest barriers to women leaving and remaining free of abusive relationships.

 The foundation addresses this through the delivery of programs that promote the economic empowerment of women and their children.
 If you would like to find out more about the Zahra’s Foundation or how you could help, visit zahrafoundation.org.au

 We’re often asked how we choose organisations to sponsor, and the truth is, it’s never an easy process.
 With a vast range of not-for-profit groups out there doing such incredible work, it’s always difficult to narrow it down to just one.

 The only exception to this rule has been the Zahra Foundation.
 We knew immediately after hearing Zahra’s story that we wanted to support this amazing organisation.

-Credit Union SA is proud to be the major sponsor for the Zahra Foundation Women on the Run that was held on on Sunday 21 March 2021.
+Credit Union SA is proud to again be the major sponsor for this year’s Ninth annual Women on the Run event,